๐ Table of Contents

 โ Podman โ generate kube / play kube for local K8s development

-Developers who want the easiest experience
+Developers who want the easiest desktop experience

 ๐ Final Verdict